An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Materials and Methods

-LTO is engineered to fit within the Basic Formal Ontology (BFO) top level ontology class hierarchy~\cite{Smith2005} in order to facilitate interoperability with other emerging fiction studies ontologies~\cite{Jewell2005, Bartalesi2009, Zoellner2009, Ciotti2016, Damiano2019}.
+LTO is engineered to fit within the Basic Formal Ontology (BFO) top level ontology class hierarchy~\cite{Arp2015} in order to facilitate interoperability with other emerging fiction studies ontologies~\mbox{\cite{Jewell2005, Bartalesi2009, Zoellner2009, Ciotti2016, Damiano2019}}.
 LTO is meant to cover important, operationally verifiable literary themes that can be expected reoccur in multiple works of fiction~\cite{Sheridan2019}.
-In designing LTO, we strove to make sibling classes mutually exclusive, but not necessarily jointly exhaustive.
-All literary themes are accompanied with definitions, and references when possible.
+In~designing LTO, we strove to make sibling classes mutually exclusive, but~not necessarily jointly exhaustive.
+All literary themes are accompanied with definitions, and~references when possible.
 We appealed to the principle of falsifiability in definition writing.
-That is to say, a well-defined literary theme will be such that it is possible to appeal to the definition to show it is not featured in a story.
+That is to say, a~well-defined literary theme will be such that it is possible to appeal to the definition to show it is not featured in a story.
 Take ``the quest for immortality'' as an example, which is defined as ``A character is tempted by a perceived chance to live on well beyond what is considered to be a normal lifespan''.
-The theme ``the desire for vengeance'' (Definition: A character seeks retribution over a perceived injury or wrong.) constitutes another example.
-By insisting on maximally unambiguous theme definitions, we aim to help bring the conversation of whether a theme is featured in a given work of fiction into the realm of rational argumentation.
+The~theme ``the desire for vengeance'' (Definition: A character seeks retribution over a perceived injury or wrong.) constitutes another example.
+By~insisting on maximally unambiguous theme definitions, we aim to help bring the conversation of whether a theme is featured in a given work of fiction into the realm of rational argumentation.
 However, we fully acknowledge that the identification of literary themes in stories will always carry with it a certain element of subjectivity.
-It is the goal of LTO to minimize the subjective element in theme identification.
+It is the goal of LTO to minimize the subjective element in theme~identification.
+The individual classes populating LTO at the early stage of development presented in this paper were mainly collected by watching Star Trek TOS, TAS, TNG, and~Voyager episodes and recording the themes.
+We selected Star Trek for building up the ontology on account that the television series are culturally significant and explore a broad range of literary themes relating to the human condition, societal issues, as~well as classic science fiction.
+That said, the~ontology is admittedly science fiction oriented.
+In~fact, an~earlier version of LTO was used for the purpose of identifying over-represented themes in Star Trek series~\cite{Onsjo2019}.
+The~later version of LTO (version 1.0.0) presented in Sheridan~et~al.~\cite{Sheridan2019} is populated with literary themes derived from a more robust collection of science fiction television series and films, including all the Star Trek television series shown in Table~\ref{TAB:Star Trek TV Series} save for \emph{Discovery} and~\emph{Shorts}.